dask/distributed/docs/source/worker.rst

 Workers use a few different heuristics to keep memory use beneath this limit:

-1. At 60% of memory load (as estimated by ``sizeof``), spill least recently used data to disk
+1. At 60% of memory load (as estimated by ``sizeof``), spill least recently used data to disk.
-2. At 70% of memory load (as reported by the OS), spill least recently used data to disk regardless of what is reported by ``sizeof``; this accounts for memory used by the python interpreter, modules, global variables, memory leaks, etc.
+2. At 70% of memory load (as reported by the OS), spill least recently used data to disk regardless of what is reported by ``sizeof``; this accounts for memory used by the python interpreter, modules, global variables, memory leaks, etc. The spilling stops when the memory goes below 60%, in a hysteresis cycle.
-3. At 80% of memory load (as reported by the OS), stop accepting new work on local thread pool
+3. At 80% of memory load (as reported by the OS), stop accepting new work on local thread pool.
-4. At 95% of memory load (as reported by the OS), terminate and restart the worker
+4. At 95% of memory load (as reported by the OS), terminate and restart the worker.

 These values can be configured by modifying the ``~/.config/dask/distributed.yaml``
 file: